codeasgdesign/personal-finance-tracker/README.md

 3. Navigate to the project directory in your terminal.
 4. Run `npm install` to install dependencies.
 5. Set up a MongoDB database and provide the connection URI in the `.env` file.
-6. Run `npm start` to start the server.
+6. Run `npm run dev` to start the server.

 ## Endpoints